-An exceptional lineup of speakers from across the early years, both nationally and internationally, has been assembled by Nursery World to deliver a vibrant, educational and inspiring mix of seminars and masterclasses.
-Please see the speaker biographies below, listed alphabetically by surname.
+An exceptional lineup of speakers from across the early years has been assembled by Nursery World to deliver a vibrant, educational and inspiring mix of seminars and masterclasses.
+The full list of speakers and their biographies is available here.

 Based in Liverpool, Janice Darkes-Sutcliffe is an independent early years trainer and consultant with experience working in local, national and international contexts.
 She has 17 years’ teaching experience in both mainstream and specialist provision and from 2004 was an advisory teacher for the EYFS at Liverpool City Council, working closely with early years practitioners in schools, nurseries and children’s centres.

 Janice is passionate about working with the youngest children, believing that if we get it right in the early years, then children truly can be given the best start for life!
 As part of her PhD studies, Janice is a practitioner researcher for the ‘BORN4LIFE’ project and has a particular interest in the role of those working with the youngest children as ‘creators of knowledge’.
 Janice is currently involved in several LA projects in Scotland and England and has recent teaching experience at Liverpool John Moores University.

 Lisa Dorrity is senior school improvement officer, EYFS Learning Strategies at School Improvement Liverpool, which she joined in 2013.
 Formerly, she was a deputy head teacher at a large infant school in Liverpool following several years as EYFS lead at a primary school and children’s centre in Sefton.
 She has experience teaching across EYFS, KS1 and KS2 and as a Nurture Group teacher.
 Her leadership responsibilities have included SENCo, data and assessment lead, safeguarding lead, with responsibility for behaviour and safety.